 - Not having enough knowledge on unit test framework will also impact TDD approach.

-- Complex scenarios require a greater time investment for creating these tests.
+- Complex scenarios requiring a greater time investment for creating these tests.

-- Rapidly changing requirements makes creation and maintenance of these tests difficult.
+- Rapidly changing requirements makes creation and maintenance of these tests onerous.

 Common Unit Testing Tools that support TDD